plasma4/RuntimeFS/README.md

 Also note:
 - File names are case-sensitive.
 - Using the tool in Incognito will probably fail due to restrictions on memory or ServiceWorkers (browser dependent).
+- Headers currently **do not work** for in-place opening and Firefox.
+- Cookie exporting does not store `max-age`; only the key and value.
 - The most likely reason that data export fails when transferring between sites is because those websites use URL properties as part of the key (either from `document.URL` or `location`).
 You might be able to force a site to use a hardcoded URL for storage with clever regex or code changes.
 - Using regex requires any matched files to be fully loaded into memory, reducing performance.
 Be careful!
 - Exporting any single files with very large sizes not from OPFS (such as from IndexedDB, or cache storage) might result in crashes.